 Best Practices for SMS Employee Communication

-- Personalize where possible.
-Use names, roles, or location-specific details.
+- Personalize communications using employee names, roles, or relevant locations.

 Key Metrics & ROI of Employee SMS